 It certainly should be.
 However often it is not.
 Why is that?

-Thai Massage uses a lot of stretching techniques.
+This system of bodywork uses a lot of stretching techniques.
 If therapists are inexperienced, lack sensitivity, believe in the no-pain-no-gain concept, work mechanically, or – in some cases – are even brutal, then their work will not feel relaxing.

 In contrast, experienced, sensitive, intuitive therapists can put you into a trance with their work.